Ailura4020/real-time-forum/README.md

 - **Concurrency**: To handle multiple clients and messages concurrently, you'll need to use Go's concurrency features, such as goroutines and channels.
 You can use channels to communicate between goroutines and handle messages.
 - **Message broadcasting**: To broadcast messages to all connected clients, you'll need to maintain a list of active connections and send messages to each client.
 You can use a map to store active connections and iterate over it to send messages.
 - **Message queue**: To handle messages efficiently, you can use a message queue to store incoming messages and process them in a separate goroutine.

+### Front

+- **Tree-shaking**: is a term used in the context of JavaScript module bundlers (like Webpack and Rollup) to describe the process of eliminating unused code from the final bundle.
+It helps reduce the size of the output files by removing code that is not actually used in the application.
+- **Bundling**: is the process of combining multiple files (such as JavaScript, CSS, and images) into a single file or a few files.
+This is typically done to reduce the number of HTTP requests made by the browser when loading a web application.
+- **Pre-processors**: are tools that extend the capabilities of standard CSS (or other languages) by adding features such as variables, nesting, mixins, and functions.
+Examples of CSS pre-processors include Sass, Less, and Stylus.
+- **Post-processors**: are tools that modify CSS after it has been written, typically to add vendor prefixes, optimize the code, or apply other transformations.
+A common post-processor is PostCSS.

+***

+TODO:

+GO structure:

+In Go (Golang), structuring your application using a handler, service, and repository pattern is a common practice that promotes separation of concerns, maintainability, and testability.

+-|-
+**Handler** | The handler is responsible for handling HTTP requests.
+It acts as the entry point for your application’s API.
+The main responsibilities of a handler include: Routing, Request Validation, Response Formatting, Error Handling
+**Service** | The service layer contains the business logic of your application.
+It acts as an intermediary between the handler and the repository.
+The responsibilities of a service include: Business Logic, Coordination, Transaction Management
+**Repository** | The repository layer is responsible for data access.
+It abstracts the data storage and retrieval logic, allowing you to interact with your data source (e.g., a database) without exposing the details to the service layer.
+The responsibilities of a repository include: Data Access, Data Mapping, Encapsulation

+### Benefits of Using This Structure

+Separation of Concerns (Testability, Flexibility, Reusability, Scalability)